timmo-nhn/XcaDocumentSource/README.md

 * Provides an XDS.b-compatible registry and repository layer backed by customizable storage adapters
 * Supports integration with Norsk Helsenett’s XCA Initiating Gateway

-**PJD.XcaDocumentSource** does not provide document storage itself.
-Instead, it allows implementers to connect their own storage infrastructure - whether proprietary, legacy, or standards-based—by implementing custom translation logic between document storage metadata and the simpler, internal data-structures.
+**PJD.XcaDocumentSource** provides basic document registry and repository.
+However, the reccomended option is for implementers to connect their own storage infrastructure to **PJD.XcaDocumentSource** - whether proprietary, legacy, or standards-based - by implementing custom translation logic between document storage metadata and the simpler, internal data-structures of **PJD.XcaDocumentSource**.
 ```mermaid
 %%{init: {'theme':'dark'}}%%
 flowchart